Japanese Brazilians: Brazilian identity in Japan

 In Japan, many Japanese Brazilians suffer prejudice because they do not know how to speak Japanese fluently.
 Despite their Japanese appearance, Brazilians in Japan are culturally Brazilians, usually only speaking Portuguese, and are treated as foreigners.

 The children of Dekasegi Brazilians encounter difficulties in Japanese schools.
 Thousands of Brazilian children are out of school in Japan.

 The Brazilian influence in Japan is growing.
 Tokyo has the largest carnival parade outside of Brazil itself.
 Portuguese is the third most spoken foreign language in Japan, after Chinese and Korean, and is among the most studied languages by students in the country.
 In Oizumi, it is estimated that 15% of the population speak Portuguese as their native language.
 Japan has two newspapers in the Portuguese language, besides radio and television stations spoken in that language.
-The Brazilian fashion and Bossa Nova music are also popular among Japanese.
+Brazilian fashion and Bossa Nova music are also popular among Japanese.
 In 2005, there were an estimated 302,000 Brazilian nationals in Japan, of whom 25,000 also hold Japanese citizenship.

 100th anniversary

 In 2008, many celebrations took place in Japan and Brazil to remember the centenary of Japanese immigration.
-Then-Prince Naruhito of Japan arrived in Brazil on 17 June to participate in the celebrations.
+Then-Prince Naruhito of Japan arrived in Brazil on June 17 to participate in the celebrations.
 He visited Brasília, São Paulo, Paraná, Minas Gerais and Rio de Janeiro.
 Throughout his stay in Brazil, the Prince was received by a crowd of Japanese immigrants and their descendants.
 He broke the protocol of the Japanese Monarchy, which prohibits physical contact with people, and greeted the Brazilian people.
-In the São Paulo sambódromo, the Prince spoke to 50,000 people and in Paraná to 75,000.
+The Prince spoke to 50,000 people during the São Paulo sambódromo and 75,000 in Paraná.
 He also visited the University of São Paulo, where people of Japanese descent make up 14% of the 80,000 students.
-Naruhito, then the crown prince of Japan, gave a speech that he concluded with a thank you in Portuguese.
+Naruhito gave a speech that concluded with a thank you in Portuguese.